-A side-by-side comparison of panels (e) and (g) (as well as (f) and (h)) in Fig.~\ref{fig:eval_maps} reveals that regions where mixed labels are returned by the robust models closely match regions flagged as moderate quality by the DQC module.
+However, a side-by-side comparison of panels (e) and (g) [as well as (f) and (h)] in Fig.~\ref{fig:eval_maps} reveals that regions that are misclassified by the DSE module closely match regions flagged as moderate quality by the DQC module.
 This validates the DQC module as a tool to determine if the scan quality is sufficient for reliable state assessment or whether the device is in need of recalibration.
 Overall, these state and data quality classification maps show that the DQC and DSE modules, when put together, provide reliable high level information for autotuning algorithms.